-On August 5, 2020, the Company signed a Binding Purchase and Sale Agreement to acquire a 100 % interest in a private Chilean company Minera Joy SpA ("ChileCo").
-ChileCo directly holds 100% of the mineral rights to $18~\rm km^2$ of exploration mining concessions and has two subsidiaries with $49~\rm km^2$ under option agreements.
-The mineral concessions held by both subsidiaries are subject to joint venture and mining option agreements with local parties.
-In Subsidiary 1 Montero holds an 85% equity interest to the Isabella West exploration mining concessions.
+On August 5, 2020, the Company signed a Binding Purchase and Sale Agreement to acquire a 100% interest in a private Chilean company Minera Joy SpA ("ChileCo").
+At signing, ChileCo directly held 100% of the mineral rights to 18 km2 of exploration mining concessions and two subsidiaries with 49 km2 under option agreements.
+No drilling had been carried out at the date of the acquisition of ChileCo.